pietermiske/AskNicely/README.md

 # AskNicely
-This C# based executable starts a customizable Windows authentication prompt and can optionally verify if the submitted credentials are valid in the context of the domain or local system.
+This C# based executable starts a customizable Windows authentication prompt, returns any submitted user/password combination in clear text, and can optionally verify if the submitted credentials are valid in the context of the domain or local system.

 ### Usage: